Skip to main content

 What AML Checks Do Solicitors Perform?

-• Risk-Based Assessment: Solicitors assess each client and transaction’s risk level to determine the depth of AML checks needed, focusing more resources on high-risk transactions.
+Solicitors assess each client and transaction’s risk level to determine the depth of AML checks needed, focusing more resources on high-risk transactions.
+This assessment takes into account factors such as client type, location, transaction value, and the complexity of the legal service being provided.
+Higher-risk matters – including those involving complex ownership structures or unusually high transaction values – demand closer inspection.

 • Customer Due Diligence (CDD): This is the standard level of verification applied to most clients after CIP, involving basic identity checks, understanding the client’s purpose for the relationship, and evaluating the source of funds.